teddygroves/bibat/paper.md

 cannot explicitly represent information about measurement error and generated unrealistically jagged timecourses as shown in frame b.

-The author used `cookiecutter-cmdstanpy-analysis` to augment the original statistical model with a plausible explicit likelihood and fit it using Hamiltonian Monte Carlo in prior and posterior modes.
+The author used `bibat` to augment the original statistical model with a plausible explicit likelihood and fit it using Hamiltonian Monte Carlo in prior and posterior modes.
 A sample of the resulting timecourses is shown in frame c.
 This revealed problems with the statistical